nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 ## **Introduction**

 ### Intended Audience

-CoDoc is **designed for NUS School of Computing students** by providing a centralised platform for them to keep track of their friends' contact information, modules and skills.
-CoDoc is **optimised for use via a Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).

-For students who are fast typers, CoDoc is an excellent platform for you to find and identify your friends with certain capabilities and experience, so you can spend less time searching through chats, and spend more time making meaningful connections and engaging in productive work.

 The goal of this Developer Guide is to document and illustrate the underlying architecture of CoDoc, and provide insights on how our product is designed, implemented and tested as well as the design considerations that were involved in the deciding the implementation of various features offered by CoDoc.